 Based in Sydney, Australia Melissa has a very active and fulfilling career as a period flautist, recorder player, and teacher on the Australian early music scene.
 She has been Principal flute of The Australian Brandenburg Orchestra (ABO) since 2003, and a core member of the Australian Haydn Ensemble (AHE) since its formation.
 Melissa performs and records regularly with Pinchgut Opera in the Orchestra of the Antipodes and has performed with many groups including Ironwood, Australian Chamber Orchestra (ACO), Latitude 37, The Marais Project, The Australian Romantic and Classical Orchestra, Luduvico’s Band, Sinfonia Australis, Sydney Philharmonia Orchestra and the Australian Opera and Ballet Orchestra, among others.

-As a flute soloist in May this year Melissa performed Abel’s Concerto in G major with NZ Barok, New Zealand’s national period orchestra.
-Last year she performed CPE Bach’s Flute Concerto in D Minor with AHE under the direction of Erin Helyard.
+As a flute soloist Melissa appears in September 2018 with the Australian Brandenburg Orchestra.
+In recent solo performances Melissa has performed Abel’s Concerto in G major with NZ Barok, CPE Bach’s Flute Concerto in D Minor with AHE under the direction of Erin Helyard.
 Previous concerto performances include Vivaldi’s la Notte concerto, Telemann’s Flute and Violin Concerto, Telemann’s Flute and Recorder concerto, Benda’s Flute Concerto in E minor, Abel’s Concerto in G, Mozart’s Flute and Harp Concerto with harpist Marshall Macguire, Mozart’s Andante for Flute and Orchestra, K. 315, and Gretry’s Flute Concerto in C major with the Orchestra of the Antipodes.
-She has worked with directors Ricardo Minasi, Paul Dyer, Stefano Montanari, and Kris Bezuidenhout with the ABO and Marc Destrube and Erin Helyard with AHE.
+She has worked with directors Ricardo Minasi, Paul Dyer, Stefano Montanari, and Kris Bezuidenhout with the ABO, Marc Destrube and Erin Helyard with AHE and Miranda Hutton and Graham McPhail with NZ Barok.

 Melissa has had more than 20 years experience teaching flutes and recorders, and has given workshops/lectures and masterclasses at the Flute Connections Studio, MLC School, the Australian Flute Festival and with the Australian Brandenburg Orchestra and Australian Haydn Ensemble.